 Gap Priority in UAI

 According to current specification for MUSIM functionality, UAI for gap preference and gap configuration is supported for 2 periodic gaps and one aperiodic gap.
-Out of the two periodic gaps the UE may include its for preference in terms of priorities, for example when one gap is needed for paging monitoring in other USIM and other gap is for idle mode measurements in other network.
-The gap for paging monitoring has high priority, and if not configured from NTWK-A either the UE may need to trigger NAS procedure for paging collision avoidance to change the gap location.
-As the paging collision avoidance will require RRC connection in other network it may lead to release the RRC connection in NTWK-A. Otherwise, the UE may still continue paging monitoring in other network without gap configuration, i.e. without awareness at NTWK-A. This will lead to packet loss at NTWK-A as there is no scheduling gap created for this purpose.
+Out of the two periodic gaps the UE may include its preference in terms of priorities, for example when one gap is needed for paging monitoring in other USIM and other gap is for idle mode measurements in other network.
+The gap for paging monitoring has high priority, and if not configured from NTWK-A, the UE may need to trigger NAS procedure for paging collision avoidance to change the gap location.
+As the paging collision avoidance will require RRC connection in other network, it may lead to release the RRC connection in NTWK-A. Otherwise, the UE may still continue paging monitoring in other network without gap configuration, i.e. without awareness at NTWK-A. This will lead to packet loss at NTWK-A as there is no scheduling gap created for this purpose.

 Observation 1: If the Gap preference for paging monitoring is not accepted at NTWK-A, the impact to UE performance is higher in terms of throughput impact or release of RRC connection.